View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 We went to Laguna Capri on our way back from the Laguna de los Tres – it was just a tiny bit out of the way, so definitely worth it.
 After having a bit of a snack and enjoying the views, we continued on to our hotel – it was definitely convenient to have a hotel just by the trailheads.

 It’s great that the trail to Laguna Capri is relatively flat so even if you have great muscle pain, it’s not that much of a problem.
-Plus, the lagoon is quite quiet – there were not too many people here, which was nice after the quite crowded Laguna de los Tres trail.
+Plus, the lagoon is quite quiet – there were not too many people here.

 3. Glacier Piedras Blancas viewpoint